 The most important thing about mediation is your attitude.
 Especially as a beginner it will probably not be so easy for you to let your mind wander.
 But that's not a bad thing if it doesn't work right away.
 The saying is true: practice makes perfect.
 So don't give up, because every meditation will bring you more peace.
 What this means for you is that you shouldn't fall into frustration after the first meditation - along the lines of, "It's not going to work anyway."
 Detach from your expectations.

-You may well keep falling into the mind vortex and not be able to tune your thoughts in as background noise like a radio.
-But that's perfectly okay.
-Be happy that you are going on a journey and notice with each further meditation how you find your inner peace.
-Maybe certain meditation music will help you with this.
-Look for calm instrumental music.
+It may well be that you keep falling into the whirlpool of thoughts and can't set your thoughts as background noise like you can with a radio.
+But that is completely ok.
+Be happy that you are going on a journey and notice with every further meditation how you can improve your find inner peace.
+Maybe some meditation music will help you.
+Look for quiet instrumental music.
 Some meditation music also contains so-called mantras.
 Try it out and see what you like best.
 Relaxation brings.

 Routine is the be-all and end-all.
 One-time mediation can of course relieve you of stress, but the real effect of mediation comes from prolonged use.
 Just try it!
 Integrating five minutes into your daily routine every day should work, right?
 And that's why meditations in the morning are ideal.
 You set your alarm clock five minutes earlier and can start the day fresh and refreshed.
 And you haven't really "lost" anything, have you?